 Grieving woman (1958) Cor van Kralingen

-The memorial is located in the courtyard behind the Zuidplein buildings Grieving woman from Cor van Kralingen.
-The statue was created in 1958 and commemorates the shooting of twenty people on 12 in March 1945.
-As retaliation for two attacks, forty civilians were shot that day.
-Twenty men fell for a firing squad on Pleinweg in Rotterdam South; the other twenty were shot on Hofplein.
-In the first instance there was a simple wooden cross as the first monument.
-Later, money was raised for a permanent monument, which was unveiled on 3 in May 1958, commissioned by the Pleinweg Monument Committee.
-The image is a kneeling mourning woman, with her head bowed, supported by an arm.
-The statue is on a pedestal, made of stones, with the names of the executed and the text “For those who fell"
+The memorial is located in the courtyard behind the Zuidplein buildings Grieving woman by Cor van Kralingen.
+The statue was erected in 1958 and commemorates the shooting of twenty people on March 12, 1945.
+In reprisal for two attacks, 3 civilians were shot that day.
+Twenty men fell before a firing squad on Pleinweg in South Rotterdam; the other twenty were executed on Hofplein.
+At first there was a simple wooden cross as the first monument.
+Later, money was collected for a permanent monument, which was unveiled on May 1958, XNUMX, by order of the Comité Pleinwegmonument.
+The statue is a kneeling, mourning woman, her head bowed, supported by one arm.
+The statue stands on a plinth, built of stones, on which the names of the executed and the text “For those who fell".